Danbury High School (Lakeside, Ohio)

-Danbury High School (formerly Lakeside High School) is a public high school in Lakeside, Ohio.
+Danbury High School is a public high school in Lakeside, Ohio.
 It is the only high school in the Danbury Local Schools district.
-Their mascot is the Lakers.
-Danbury is noted to be a small successful high school due to its reduced class size of around 25-40 students per graduating class.
+Their mascot is the Lakers. and they compete in the Sandusky Bay Conference and Northern 8 Football Conference as a member of the Ohio High School Athletic Association.

+History

+Opened in 1912, Danbury High School serves students grades 9-12.

+Danbury High School was formerly known as Lakeside High School but was renamed later on in its history.